When is it time to replace?

 The average air conditioning or heat pump system has an operational service life of 10 to 15 years.
 As air conditioning system energy effeciency levels continue to increase it may be worth thinking about system replacement around the 12 year point to save on energy costs.
-We have seen systems operate at extremely low energy effeciency levels (and at extremely high utility expense levels) for as long as 30 years.

 Installed correctly, these high-efficiency units can save up to 20 percent on heating and cooling costs.
 Calculating energy savings is easy using our energy calculator.

 Add together the cost of any current repairs, any anticipated repairs costs and any expected energy savings over the next three or four years.
 Comparing this amount with to cost of a new system should help justify any decision you make.
 Don’t forget to factor in the new system warranty coverage.